 10-15 signs are used (not including start and finish).
 3-7 of the signs must be "stationary" sings.
 Performed on leash.
-It is recommended that dogs have the Canine Good Citizen (CGC) prior to competing in this class for 2024.
-It will be required for 2025.
+It is required that dogs have the Canine Good Citizen (CGC) prior to competing in this class for 2025.
 In the Novice class, the handler may speak to the dog, pat their leg, or clap their hands to encourage.